lamhoangtung/face_recognition/README.md

 Face verification system between image in documents and selfie images

 ## How to run
-- Build your own docker images : `docker build -t face_recognition:latest .`
+- Build your own docker images : `docker build -t face_verification:latest .`
-- Or pull it from DockerHub: `docker pull lamhoangtung/face_recognition`
+- Or pull it from DockerHub: `docker pull lamhoangtung/face_verification`
-- Then run it with: `docker run -p 8082:8082 -it face_recognition:latest`
+- Then run it with: `docker run -p 8082:8082 -it face_verification:latest`

 ## How to use
 - An API will be launched serve at `http://0.0.0.0:8082/api/predict`